 \section{Conclusion}

-In this work, we presented a framework for policy improvement solely at test-time without tedious fine-tuning or expensive data collection requirements.
-Our approach relied on the policy's own experience i.e. its own successful and failed rollouts, to train a guidance model, namely a verifier function.
-At sampling time, the verifier function was optimized in order to select better action samples or refine predicted samples using its gradient.
-Ultimately, we showed that obtaining a good verifier leads to a consistent, low cost performance improvement.
+UF-OPS is a novel framework for policy improvement at test-time without fine-tuning or expensive data collection requirements.
+Our approach relies on the policy's own experience, i.e., its own successful and failed rollouts, to train scoring function or verifier to act as a guidance model at sampling time.
+The verifier functions are optimized to select better action samples or refine predicted samples using its gradient.
+Ultimately, we show that obtaining a good verifier leads to a consistent, low-cost performance improvement.